Rahix/tbot/doc/config.rst

 Configuration
 =============
-TBot's configuration is also done in python.
+tbot's configuration is also done in python.
 There are two parts that can be configured: The lab and the board.
-If no lab is configured, TBot creates a :class:`~tbot.machine.linux.lab.LocalLabHost`.
+If no lab is configured, tbot creates a :class:`~tbot.machine.linux.lab.LocalLabHost`.
 If no board is configured, testcases trying to access it simply fail.